the-punisher-29/TripSync/README.md

 ### Traveler Companion
 - **Track Ride**: Track the ride of the traveler in real-time.
-- **Trip Completion Notification**: Receive notifications when the trip is complete.
+- **Trip Completion Notification**: Receive notifications when the trip is complete.(not implemented)
-- **Geofence Notification**: Get notifications when the cab enters the geofence of the traveler’s drop location.
+- **Geofence Notification**: Get notifications when the cab enters the geofence of the traveler’s drop location.(not implemented)
 - **Feedback Sharing**: Share feedback about the experience with the Admin.

 ### Admin